Great Walks of New Zealand

-The Routeburn is one of our favourite Great Walks and we hike sections of it on all four of our South Island trips.
+The Routeburn is one of our favourite Great Walks and we hike sections of it on all five of our South Island trips.
 Walking from the Otago side, we follow the clear waters of the Routeburn River as it winds its way through native beech forest to a beautiful alpine meadow (the perfect place for a picnic lunch!) and then on up to the Routeburn Falls, enjoying views of the impressive Humboldt Mountains in the background.
 We also walk in from the other side, starting off at The Divide in Fiordland and hiking up to Key Summit.
 It’s a good climb but well worth it for the panoramic views across the mountains and tarns.
 By hiking the very best sections of the Routeburn with us here at Trails, you’ll be able to tick this Great Walk off your list and bask in the afterglow of a fantastic day’s hiking in one of the most beautiful parts of New Zealand.

 7. Kepler Track, South Island

 60km (37.3 miles) loop track | 3-4 days hiking | Intermediate track | Seasonal restrictions

 Traversing through Fiordland National Park, the Kepler Track winds its way through New Zealand’s pristine wilderness.
 A tranquil lakeside footpath leads the way along the shoreline of Lake Te Anau through beech forest, before a climb up past the bush line to the ridge where you’ll enjoy flowing alpine vistas and views of the glacier-carved valleys spreading out before you.
 It’s worth the side trip to the fascinating Luxmore Caves, even after your climb.
 After descending to the shores of Lake Manapouri, you’ll enjoy an easy walk through a unique and fragile wetland, a treat for any budding ecologists on the trail!
 The Kepler Track showcases the best of Fiordland and, unlike many New Zealand hiking trails, was custom-built to make the most of the landscape.

 8. Milford Track, South Island